Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 ## Credits

+The following is an overview of credits for the different people and sources used.

 ### Content

 All sources used have been documented in the code through the use of comments, starting with an explination of what has been done and then denoting the source with a SRC= tag

 ### Media

-- The photos used in this site were obtained from stockphotosecrets.com and we're purchased for use in this project.
+The photos used in this site were obtained from stockphotosecrets.com and we're purchased for use in this project.

 ### Acknowledgements